 Put the oniony water, the sugar and the vinegars in a saucepan.
 Place over gentle heat stirring until the sugar has dissolved, then bring to the boil.
 Remove from heat.

 Heat the oil in a large heavy based frying pan or shallow saucepan.
 Add the onions, swirling them around to cover with oil.
 Cook gently for 4-5 minutes until they colour up a little.
 Sprinkle with a tablespoon sugar, shaking the pan to cover the onions with the sugar.
 Add the Harissa and the salt, shaking the pan to distribute evenly.
 Cook over medium heat for 2-3 minutes.
-Pour over the vinegar mixture and bring to simmering point for a couple of minutes.
-Remove from heat.
+Pour over the vinegar mixture and add the bay leaves.
+Bring to simmering point for a couple of minutes then remove from heat.

-Pack the onions tightly into warm, sterilised jam jars.
+Pack the onions (along with the bay leaves if using) tightly into warm, sterilised jam jars.
 Cover with the hot vinegar mix and seal with vinegar proof lids.
 You can use any of the leftover sweet-sour oniony syrup in winter stews or hearty soups.

 No need to mature.
 Use within 12 months.
 Best kept in the fridge once opened.